 What Causes Red Tide?

+Red tide is a natural occurrence that has been plaguing the coast of Florida since the early 1800s.
+The warm temperatures and nutrient pollutants from the urban and agricultural runoff in this area aids in the manifestation of karenia brevis.
+When these factors combine, the algae begin to bloom aggressively and spread rapidly throughout nearby waterways.
+The current resurgence of red tide is likely attributed to the recent tropical storms, which serve as a mode of transportation for the karenia brevis.
+Scientists have noted that these toxic algae can move through the water at a speed of approximately one meter per hour which makes it difficult to predict and control the spread.
 Concerns surrounding the presence of red tide are attributed to the compositional makeup of the karenia brevis algae.
 K. brevis produces pollutants referred to as brevetoxins, which kill wildlife that has become exposed to the algae.
 In addition to killing marine life, brevetoxins are known to strip oxygen from infected waters and block sunlight from reaching the vegetation submerged underwater.
-As such, even if the marine animals do not come in direct contact with the algae itself, they may suffer from the lack of nutrients and oxygen in affected waters.
+As such, even if the marine animals do not come in direct contact with the algae itself, they may suffer from the lack of nutrients and oxygen in affected waters.What Areas Are Affected by the Red Tide?

 The current spread of red tide reaches almost 10 miles off the coastline of Florida, primarily surrounding Pinellas County on the Gulf of Mexico.
 Some of the cities affected by the red tide include Clearwater, Tampa and St. Petersburg.
 However, the southwestern coastline of Florida is seeing the most severe results of the red tide, with different areas receiving varying levels of exposure.
-The most prominent levels of red tide are found within the counties of:
+The most prominent levels of red tide are found within the counties of:- Collier.

 - Lee.